 If you are coming to NHL Stenden as an exchange student for 6 months, then insurance costs total €350.

-You have to have insurance that covers medical costs, third party liability and repatriation in order to be able to apply for a study residence permit in the Netherlands.
+Your insurance needs to cover medical costs, third party liability and repatriation in order to be able to apply for a study residence permit in the Netherlands.
 If you are covered by your own country's healthcare system*, then please let us know at csa@nhlstenden.com.
 You need to be covered for at least all medical costs without an applicable maximum and you should be covered against liability.

 The Dutch healthcare system